Upper Body Dumbbell Workout: Complete Home Guide (With Sensory-Friendly Options)

 Your muscles don't grow during the workout; they grow during recovery.
 More isn't always better.
 If you're still sore from your last session, add an extra rest day.

-Struggling to start workouts even though you know what to do
+Struggling to start workouts even when you know exactly what's on the plan

-Feeling overwhelmed by gym environments or unsure when to go
+Feeling overwhelmed by gym environments or unable to predict when it'll be quiet

-Experiencing sensory discomfort during or after workouts (certain movements feel "wrong," textures of equipment bother you, or you feel overstimulated afterward)
+Experiencing sensory discomfort during workouts, certain movements feel "wrong," textures bother you, or you feel overstimulated afterwards

 These 6 exercises target all major upper body muscle groups